 Always wants to buy something

 Create habits and rules regarding spending.
-They must look at the whole store, or even series of stores, before they are allowed to pick ONE souvenir.
+They must look at the whole store, or even a series of stores before they are allowed to pick ONE souvenir.
 I usually question the choice and offer them alternatives that I think they would prefer.
 It doesn’t always work but they do only get one.

 When they are older, they will have an allowance and only allowed to purchase with that.
 I will buy one per vacation and the rest is up to them.
 It worked with me when I was 12 on our trip to Walt Disney World.